boatartist/Robo-spy-pigeon-phone/README.md

 - connect to modem by going to `192.168.0.1`
 - raspberry pi configuration enable SPI, I2C, set timezone and locale
 - alsamixer confirm microphone connection
-- open config.txt with `sudo nano /boot/config.txt` and add `dtoverlay=pwm,pin=13,func=4` to the bottom, then save and close
+- open config.txt with `sudo nano /boot/firmware/config.txt` and add `dtoverlay=pwm,pin=13,func=4` to the bottom, then save and close
-- install all python modules by downloading requirements.txt file and running `pip3 install -r /path/to/requirements.txt` (obviously change the path to what it is)
+- install all python modules with `sudo apt install python3-xyz`, where xyz is the name of each package, (pip is broken in newer versions of raspbian so we need to do it one at a time)
+- install espeak with `sudo apt install -y espeak`
+- install vosk (stt) with `pip3 install vosk --break-system-packages` (yes it's a bit sketchy but it didnt' work with python3)
+- install picamera `sudo apt-get install python3-picamera2 python3-picamera2` (change this in the code, picamera is outdated we need the new version)
-- download all the code and put it on the desktop, check all path names are right by running code on the command line `python3 /home/pi/Desktop/galah/bird.py` (or whatever the file is called)
+- download all the code and put it on the desktop; command line: `wget https://github.com/boatartist/Robo-spy-pigeon-phone/raw/refs/heads/main/galah.zip`
+- check all path names are right by running code on the command line `python3 /home/pi/Desktop/galah/bird.py` (or whatever the file is called)
 - run the code and make any changes you need to, there may be compatibility errors
 - edit `/home/pi/etc/rc.local` and add the line `sudo python3 /home/pi/Desktop/galah/bird.py &`, which should make your code run on startup but in the background so that if it crashes you can still use the raspberry pi

 I think that's it, but I'll have to confirm once I have the PCB and run it through for real.
 Fingers crossed 🤞❤️✨🦜

+looking at how to connect to any wifi network over the command line: [connecting to a network](https://fleetstack.io/blog/raspberry-pi-connect-to-wifi-command-line), [finding available networks](https://retropie.org.uk/docs/Wifi/#:~:text=To%20scan%20for%20WiFi%20networks,along%20with%20other%20useful%20information)